 Through working on this project, I’ve improved my skills in Unity development and environmental art.
 I’ve learned more about designing meaningful interactions, environments, and narratives in video games.

 I’ve learned to tell the story effectively and maintain player engagement by having gameplay intertwine with the character’s skillsets and narrative beats.
 By doing so, players were able to learn the story we wanted to tell without compromising engagement.
+Our game was well received during the class showcase

 In the future, I would introduce our game’s hook earlier in the game.
 Currently, it starts with a cutscene to walking to cutscene which wasn’t that fun to the player.
 Introducing an interaction prior to going to the rival company would help deliver background information as well as increase player engagement.